Hampton Roads: Evolution of Hampton Roads

-The Hampton Roads metropolitan area was first defined in 1950 as the "Norfolk–Portsmouth Metropolitan Statistical Area".
-It comprised the independent cities of Norfolk, Portsmouth and South Norfolk and the counties of Norfolk and Princess Anne.
+The Hampton Roads metropolitan area was first defined in 1950 as the "Norfolk–Portsmouth Metropolitan Statistical Area", whuch contained the independent cities of Norfolk, Portsmouth and South Norfolk and the counties of Norfolk and Princess Anne.
 In 1952, Virginia Beach separated from Princess Anne County.

 In 1963, Virginia Beach and Princess Anne County merged, retaining the name Virginia Beach.
 The city was added to the MSA that year, while South Norfolk lost its metropolitan status.
 Also in 1963, Norfolk County and the City of South Norfolk merged to create the city of Chesapeake.

 In 1970, Chesapeake was added to the MSA, while Virginia Beach became a primary city.

 In 1973, Currituck County, North Carolina was added to the MSA.

-In 1983, the "Newport News–Hampton Metropolitan Statistical Area", comprising the cities of Newport News, Hampton, Poquoson and Williamsburg, and the counties of Gloucester, James City and York, was combined with the Norfolk–Virginia Beach–Portsmouth MSA and renamed the "Norfolk–Virginia Beach–Newport News MSA".
+In 1983, the "Newport News–Hampton Metropolitan Statistical Area", at that time consisting of the cities of Newport News, Hampton, Poquoson and Williamsburg, and the counties of Gloucester, James City and York, was combined with the Norfolk–Virginia Beach–Portsmouth MSA and renamed the "Norfolk–Virginia Beach–Newport News MSA".

 In 1993, Isle of Wight, Mathews and Surry counties were added.
 Although Virginia Beach had passed Norfolk as the state's largest city by 1990, it was not made the first primary city of the MSA until 2010.

 As a result of the 2010 Census, Gates County, North Carolina was added to the MSA, while Surry County, Virginia was removed.

 Combined Statistical Area

-The Virginia Beach–Norfolk, VA–NC, Combined Statistical Area additionally includes the Elizabeth City, NC, Micropolitan Statistical Area, comprising:
+The Virginia Beach–Norfolk–Newport News, VA–NC, Combined Statistical Area additionally includes the Elizabeth City, NC, Micropolitan Statistical Area, comprising: